dvargas92495/website/content/blog/20200830-digital-nomading-davenport/index.md

 I want to first talk about Florida itself, before going into the community living experience and how this stop affected my thoughts on nomading going forward.

 ## Davenport, Florida
-We are still in a precautionary state due to Coronavirus in the U.S..
-As a result, we did not spend much time exploring Davenport and Orlando, spending most of our month quarantining ourselves in the Airbnb.
+We are still in a precautionary state due to Coronavirus in the U.S. As a result, we did not spend much time exploring Davenport and Orlando, spending most of our month quarantining ourselves in the Airbnb.
 Luckily, our place had a bunch of sick amenities that included a pool and a hot tub.
 This was my bedroom, which curiously had a bunch of Despicable Me Minions taped all over the walls:

 ![](./bedroom.png)